Fixing Wet RotFriday, May 05, 2017S.V. CAMBRIA

-Photo 3: The entire base was rotten and had to be removed.
+Photo 3: The entire base is rotten and has to be removed.

-Photo 1: David began by cutting the base out of the propane locker.
+Photo 1: David begins cutting the base out of the propane locker.

-Photo 2: The entire base was removed and all that was left was the drooping headliner in his wardrobe (the inside of the boat), leaving a large hole.
+Photo 2: The base is removed and all that's left is the drooping headliner, leaving a large hole in the boat.

-Meanwhile, we could see daylight inside his wardrobe.
+Meanwhile, we can see daylight inside his wardrobe.

-Photo 1: Attempting to dry out the locker after we finally managed to keep the rain at bay.
+Photo 1: Attempting to dry out the locker after it had rained.